Linda McCartney: Melville See Jr. (1962–1965)

-Eastman's first marriage was to Joseph Melville See Jr. (April 19, 1938 – March 19, 2000), whom she met in college.
-He received a geology degree from Princeton and undertook graduate studies at the University of Arizona in Tucson.
+Eastman's first marriage was to Joseph Melville See Jr., whom she met in college.
+He gained a geology degree from Princeton and pursued graduate studies at the University of Arizona in Tucson.
 Eastman followed him there, where she enrolled at the university to study art history.
-She was there in March 1962 when her mother was killed in American Airlines Flight 1 (1962) crash.
+While she was there her mother was killed in the 1 March 1962 crash of American Airlines Flight 1 over Jamaica Bay, New York.

 She married See on June 18, 1962, and their daughter Heather Louise was born on December 31, 1962.
 The couple had dissimilar lifestyles, became increasingly unhappy, and divorced in June 1965.
 He was an academic who spent much of his time studying and doing research, while she preferred a home life.
 She loved the wide open spaces in Arizona and enjoyed riding horses through the desert landscape.
 The settings, with saguaro cacti, reminded her of scenery from western films, which inspired her to take up photography as a hobby.